Chang Jung-koo: World Record Championship

+Downfall after divorce

-After a TKO victory in a rematch over Hideyuki Ohashi in 1988, Chang announced his retirement.
-Originally retired in 1988, Jang Jung-gu's first wife was a marriage swindler.
-From the beginning, the wife married only for Jang Jung-gu's fortune, and after the marriage, she continued to steal Jang Jung-gu's fortune for her family.
-When he stole almost all of his assets, he deliberately caused a feud with Jang Jung-gu, and eventually, when he divorced, he ripped off the alimony, turning Jang Jung-gu into a penniless beggar and fled to a foreign country.
-This is why Jang Jung-gu became financially difficult despite winning 15 championships, which forced him to return to active duty in 1989.
+Originally retired in 1988, Chang Jung-koo's discovered that his first wife was a marriage swindler.
+From the beginning, the wife married only for Chang Jung-koo's fortune, and after the marriage, she continued to siphon Chang Jung-koo's fortune for her family.
+When she stole almost all of his assets, she deliberately caused a feud with Chang Jung-koo, and eventually, when she divorced, she ripped off the alimony, turning Chang Jung-koo into a penniless beggar and fled to a foreign country.
+This is why Chang Jung-koo became financially difficult despite winning 15 championships, which forced him to return to active duty in 1989.
 However, financial difficulties pushed him back into the ring in 1989 when he challenged and lost to Humberto González, who was the WBC light-flyweight champion at the time.

 After moving up to the flyweight division, he challenged WBC flyweight champion Sot Chitalada who he had defeated several years prior.
 In a closely contested bout, Chang lost a disputed majority decision.

 Chitalada then lost that title to Muangchai Kittikasem, prompting Chang to challenge the newly crowned champion.
 Chang dropped the champion three times, however, Kittikasem rallied back to stop him in the final round.
 Chang announced his retirement immediately after.

 Chang's record for successive title defenses in the 108-pound division would soon be broken by fellow South Korean boxer Yuh Myung-Woo, who successfully defended his WBA light flyweight title 17 times in his first reign between 1985 and 1991.

 Chang had a record of 38 wins and 4 losses, with 17 wins by knockout.

 In June 2010, Chang and 12 other boxing personalities were inducted in the International Boxing Hall of Fame.
 He became the first Korean boxer to be inducted in the prestigious boxing hall of fame, and the 5th Asian boxer to receive the honor.